The Karolinska Institutet (KI) is a research-led Swedish medical university in the Stockholm area, with visiting addresses in Solna and Huddinge.

 Tip 3.
 Applying After the Deadline

-It is indeed recommended that you submit your application as early as possible and before the deadline.
-However, there are instances when for certain courses late applications may be considered.
-You will be able to submit a late application after the application deadline, as long as the course or program is still open for application.
+It is strongly recommended that you submit your application as early as possible and before the deadline.
+However, late applications may be considered for some courses and programs.

-Hopefully, this article on the admission process and tips on how to get into Karolinska Institute was informative and helpful.
+Hopefully, this article on the admission process and tips on how to get into Karolinska Institutet was informative and helpful.
 You can also find more information on different European universities and scholarship opportunities on the Europe Scholarships Page!